noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 #### Companion Object

-- an object that has the same name as a class, and declared in the same file
+- an object that has the same name as a class, case class, or enum, and declared in the same file
-  - the class is called the objects `companion class`
+  - the other side is called the objects `companion class|case class|enum`
   - each can access the others private members
 - use case
   - provide methods/values that act as static class fields & methods (like in javascript)